ahmedfarooq1/Task-management-system/README.md

 Use the provided GUI to manage departments, projects, and students.

-All data is automatically saved to an SQLite database named ProjectManagement.db located in the project directory.
+All data is automatically saved to an SQLite database named taskmanagement.db located in the project directory.

 **File Structure**